5 minute read

 The old fashioned way of presenting data is through powerpoint slides where each slide is an image of a static chart/graph.

-The modern way to do things is through interactive dashboards where we can update the data in real-time.
+The modern way to do things is through dynamic dashboards where we can update the data in real-time.

-Tools like Tableau and PowerBI allow you to program your own interactive dashboards with the DAX language (data analysis expressions).
+Tools like Tableau and PowerBI allow you to program your own dynamic dashboards with the DAX language (data analysis expressions).

-Alternatively, Polymer is capable of creating simpler interactive dashboards with no-coding required.
+Alternatively, Polymer is capable of creating simpler dynamic dashboards with no-coding required.

 GIFs allow you to create short, punchy animations that make a clear statement about something.